Childéric Muller: TV and radio career

 Muller became famous in the 1980s as a radio and TV host whose shows helped introduce New Wave and pop rock music to the French public.
 In 1985, he began producing and hosting specials—on The Cure, Indochine, and Sade Adu, for example—for the show Les Enfants du Rock on National Broadcaster France2 reaching an average 15 million viewers.
 At the same time, he worked on La Voix du Lézard and helped found Skyrock.
 The TV6 network hired him to present the daily talk show Systeme 6.
 He in turn hired many newcomers to work under him, including Jean-Luc Delarue and Charlotte Valandrey.

 By 1987, he managed daily shows on the RMC radio station and La Cinq television network, featuring musicians and bands such as The Cure, James Brown, Elton John, Patrick Bruel, and Serge Gainsbourg.

 From 1987 to 1989, he launched Carte Jeunes for the French youth and sports ministry, which gained more than one million subscribers ages 15 to 24.
 In the same period, he acted in movies and was a guest on a few music records.
 In the summer of 1987, he ran a live music tour, presenting various French bands every night in different cities: 35 shows in front of a more than 300.000 people (audience).

-In 1991, Muller vanished from television and radio, get married, and stopped all public activities.
+In 1991, Muller got married and stopped hosting programs to concentrate on producing.